pacargile/MINESweeper/README.md

 ```

 MINESweeper is pure python.
-See the [tutorial](demo/) for scripts used to fit mock dwarf and giant stars.
+See the [tutorial](demo/) for scripts used to fit a dwarf star.

-To use MINESweepr the user must have the MIST mass-tracks in a HDF5 format, as well as the ANN for calculating synthetic photometry.
+To use MINESweepr the user must have the MIST mass-tracks in a HDF5 format, as well as the ANN for calculating synthetic spectra and photometry.
 Please contact <pcargile@cfa.harvard.edu> to get the latest model files.

 License